asyaasha7/RedSpectre/README.md

 ## Built for Nethermind Agent Arena

-RedSpectre was specifically developed to compete in the **Nethermind Agent Arena**, a platform that evaluates AI agents' ability to find security vulnerabilities in smart contracts.
+Swarm.Security was specifically developed to compete in the **Nethermind Agent Arena**, a platform that evaluates AI agents' ability to find security vulnerabilities in smart contracts.
 The agent is designed to:

 1. **Receive Tasks via Webhook**: The platform sends notifications when new audit challenges are available, including:
    - Task ID and repository URL